mbernste/mbernste.github.io/_posts/2020-05-13-expectation_maximization.md

 This alternation between formulating a Q-function and maximizing that Q-function are repeated until the estimate of $\theta$ converges.
 As we will prove later, not only is this process guaranteed to converge, but it will converge to a local maximum of $l(\theta)$.

-Moe specifically, the E-Step and M-Step work as follows:
+More specifically, the E-Step and M-Step work as follows:

 **E-Step**